Car restoration is a hobby that can generate serious amounts of clutter, where every item is something that could come in useful someday…

 When I buy a car, I expect it to work.
 It’s a deal-breaker if it doesn’t.

 But my husband Richard’s latest idea of fun is to buy a 43-year old maroon Jaguar XJ6 with immaculate bodywork and an engine that doesn’t run.
 He then scoured the country for two rusty old 307 Chevrolet engines and a TH700 gearbox (whatever that is).
 From these he hopes to extract everything he needs to get the car working.
 I think it’s madness but he loves the challenge.

 During the last two weeks, I have watched with interest and some growing concern as our previously pristine garage first became home to a car that can’t be driven and then to a growing pile of engine bits randomly heaped in a corner alongside old paint cans.
 I’ve seen too many cluttered garages in clients’ homes over the years for warning bells not to sound.

 But I needn’t have worried.
-Richard had seen far too much of this himself while out and about looking for all the bits he needed and he had it all under control.
+Richard had seen far too many cluttered garages himself while out and about looking for all the car parts he needed and he had it all under control.

 The right storage makes all the difference

 The “before” photo here shows the sad state of the corner yesterday afternoon.
-The “after” photo shows what it looked like later on after he’d installed a metal cabinet and some racking and organized it all.
+The “after” photo shows what it looked like later on after he’d installed a metal cabinet and some racking and organized everything.

 He gave me a guided tour.

 On the top shelf is a drive shaft that he needs to check to see if it fits.
 The next shelf down is for pistons, pulleys and things like that.
 The middle shelf is for electrical bits such as the alternator, distributor and air-con.
 I must have temporarily lost consciousness when he explained what’s on the fourth shelf down but came round in time to hear that the bottom area is for something called transmission.